Yonaba/Moses/doc/tutorial.md

 ### constant (value)

 Creates a constant function.
-This function will constinuously yield the same output.
+This function will continuously yield the same output.

 ```lua
 local pi = _.constant(math.pi)